SiriusLab/ModelDebugging/README.md

 # ModelDebugging
 Runtime and tools to bring execution, debug and simulation in your domain specific tooling built with Sirius and/or Eclipse Modeling Framework.

+To have a better understanding of the features and services offered by this framework, you can read the following [post (Breathe life into your designer)](http://gemoc.org/breathe-life-into-your-designer/).

 The repository includes several components:
 - ___simulationmodelanimation___ The plugins required to animate models with Sirius